 - Technical Research: For complex projects, we may need to research specific material assemblies, moisture management techniques, or energy-efficiency requirements (R-values) specific to our climate zone.

-2. The Three Phases of Design
+2. The Three Steps to Get Plans – Design Services

 When you hire a designer, you are paying for a multi-stage process that ensures the final build is safe, legal, and functional.